logo Calflora, a 501c3 non-profit

 ID Tips on PlantID.net

-[Wikipedia] Insect Food Source: The inflorescences are a food source for adult Lepidoptera, although they may not be the principal pollinators. (contributed by Mary Ann Machi)
+[Wikipedia] Insect Food Source: The inflorescences are a food source for adult Lepidoptera, although they may not be the principal pollinators. (link added by Mary Ann Machi)

 Suggested Citation